 Cranberry and date chocolate truffles are a dreamy, delicious and dairy free bite.
 Made with nuts and coconut flour, they’re packed with good fats and fibre for a healthier version of a chocolate truffle.
+With a festive feel, they’re especially good when you need a healthier Christmas treat!

 As we dive into the thick of the festive season there’s always some reason to be indulging in a treat.
 These cranberry and date chocolate truffles are a great addition to your holiday chocolate line up, whether as a healthier sweet snack or maybe as a dessert petit four option.
 (Really, I think they’re yummy enough to be enjoyed year round, but the cranberries do give them a festive feel!)